 Kristi Laverty, PE

-Kristi Laverty, PE, is an Associate and a member of Parkhill’s Water Resources Practice.
+Kristi Laverty, PE, is a Senior Associate and a member of Parkhill’s Water Resources Practice.
 After joining Parkhill in 2008, Kristi began working on a multitude of solid waste, site development, and park improvement projects.
 Her expertise is now focused on irrigation and potable well and pump design, sewer and water line design, and water tank storage design and rehabilitation.

 Kristi leads one of Parkhill’s three Water Resources teams.
 She currently serves on the Board for the Texas Society of Professional Engineers South Plains Chapter and the Lubbock City Council Appointments Advisory Board, is a Board Member on the Volunteer Services Council for the Lubbock State School, and also serves on Parkhill’s ‘Building Community’ Investment Committee.
 Kristi enjoys speaking to students to promote the engineering profession and encouraging women to take leadership positions.

 “To me, Building Community means enhancing the communities within the areas we live and work.
 It means being a confidant just as much as being an engineer.
 It is something we do TOGETHER with our clients.”

 Matthew Laverty, PE, is an Associate and a member of the Structural Team in Parkhill’s MEP / Structural Practice.
 With over 15 years with Parkhill, he has performed a multitude of structural assessments and has worked on a variety of project types for both the Civil and Architectural Divisions of the company.
 The diversity of his experience includes but is not limited to educational, government, religious, and commercial facilities as well as water/wastewater projects.
 Matt's knowledge of steel, concrete, masonry, and timber design elements provides a unique thought process that he partners with a passion for collaboration in developing structural solutions for all projects.